drrobotk/drrobotk.github.io/aboutme.md

 <p align="center"><a href="https://www.kcl.ac.uk/"><img src="/assets/img/kcl.jpeg" alt="isolated" width="175"/></a></p>

-During my MSci, I scored highly in my mathematics modules, most notably gaining 99% in the linear algebra and partial differential equations with complex variables modules.
+During my MSci, I scored highly in my mathematics modules, most notably gaining 99% in Linear Algebra and Partial Differential Equations with Complex Variables.
 In my second year as an undergraduate, I had written a paper under the advice of one of my professors, who thought that it was interesting enough to be posted on the [university website](https://web.archive.org/web/20100113041557/http://www.mth.kcl.ac.uk:80/courses/cm211.html) for the mathematics department.
 This gave me valuable experience on how to write a paper and investigate different mathematical techniques and ideas.

 The paper I wrote was on a new method to solve linear ordinary differential equations of any order with non-constant coefficients and certain classes of partial differential equations.
 As a result, by the recommendation of another professor and based on my academic record, I was able to attend the fourth year module, Fourier Analysis, for extra credit in my second year.